particle-iot/docs/src/content/getting-started/console/sim-management.md

 ## Introduction

-The SIMs view in the console is available for all cellular-based products, including those based on the E Series, Electron, B Series SoM, Boron, and Tracker.
+The SIMs view in the console is available for all cellular-based products, including those based on the E-Series, Electron, B-Series SoM, Boron, and Tracker.
 It appears as a SIM card icon in the Console side bar when looking at your product.
 To access this view and start exploring, click on the SIM card icon ( <i class="im-sim-vertical-detailed"></i> ).